Block I · Foundations of Knowledge & Reasoning · Day 011 / 180

 There may not be two of anything.
 The “two systems” were always more metaphor than anatomy.
 Even leading proponents retreated: Jonathan Evans and Keith Stanovich, in a careful 2013 paper, abandoned the idea of two systems in favor of two types of processing, a weaker and fuzzier claim.
 In 2018 David Melnikoff and John Bargh went further, calling the dual-process typology “a convenient and seductive myth” that “lacks empirical support” and “systematically thwart[s] scientific progress.”
 The tidy binary, conscious/unconscious and effortful/automatic, does not cluster into two neat bundles.

-The mental-fuel tank was a mirage.
+The large, general mental-fuel model did not hold up.
 A famous companion idea, ego depletion, held that effortful self-control runs on a limited energy reserve: resist the cookies now, and you will cave to the next temptation because your willpower muscle is tired.
 It launched a thousand studies.
-Then, in 2016, a preregistered replication across 23 laboratories found the effect was essentially zero: a standardized effect size of about 0.04, statistically indistinguishable from nothing.
+In 2016, a preregistered replication across 23 laboratories estimated a standardized effect of about 0.04, statistically indistinguishable from zero.
+Later preregistered multilab studies did not restore the original large, domain-general claim: a 12-lab study estimated a small effect of about 0.10, while a 36-site confirmatory test estimated a nonsignificant effect of about 0.06.
+The evidence therefore does not support a large, general-purpose willpower fuel; whether some small sequential-task effect remains under particular protocols is still unsettled.
 This is the Day 2 replication crisis reaching into today’s topic.
-One of the marquee findings behind effortful System 2 evaporated when tested rigorously.

 So hold the model loosely.
 Fast versus slow remains a useful shorthand, and we will keep using it, but treat it the way Day 10 taught us to treat any model: a lossy map, not the territory.
 The deeper action has moved elsewhere.